Budd Metroliner: Other conversions

-Cab car #9652, formerly #821, was leased to Bombardier in August 2000.
+Cab car No. 9652, formerly No. 821, was leased to Bombardier in August 2000.
 Converted to test car DOTX 220, it was used during testing of the JetTrain, an experimental high-speed trainset, at Transportation Technology Center.
 After the lease expired in 2003, it was returned to Amtrak, then later returned to TTCI as DOTX 222.

-Snack bar car #863 was converted by Amtrak to #9800, which is used as a business car or conference car for special events and charter trains.
+Snack bar car No. 863 was converted by Amtrak to No. 9800, which is used as a business car or conference car for special events and charter trains.
 It is sometimes used as a crew lounge for special trains.